 Children who are struggling to find purposeful work are carefully observed and monitored and clearly guided to be intrinsically motivated.
 The teachers continue to encourage; to find strengths and to present to children.
 Children may and can rest during their work cycle.

 If a child is not interested in an area of learning, how are they encouraged?

 The teacher tries to present that work in another way or through another area of learning or through the child’s own interests and strengths.

-FACTS SIS/Bamboo assists with this and through regular recordkeeping of each child.
+Through regular recordkeeping of each child.
 There is a set curriculum in place which is holistic and inclusive of social and emotional development.

-During the work cycle the child has the freedom to move between indoor and outdoor learning areas.
+During the work cycle, the child has the freedom to move between indoor and outdoor learning areas.
 The whole school timetable determines when each section of the school has access and time in the central main free play area.

 Prescribed workbooks are used to supplement the learning of first and second additional languages.
 Carefully chosen resource books are also available to the children.